 British colonization of the United States was one marked by repeated military conflicts.
 On arrival, European settlers had to fight off the native American Indians.
 They were in constant conflict with each other with pockets of violent outbursts.
 For this reason, every man, woman, boy and girl had to arm themselves and prepare to defend themselves and their families against ambushes and sudden attacks.

 But America’s military troubles doesn’t stop there.
 Some years later, European settlers started to rebel against their king, the then King George of England.
 They cited “oppression and tyranny” as their reasons and the revolutionary war slowly erupted.
-The revolutionary war cost the lives of millions of Americans and British citizens and was said to have set brother against brother.
-In the end, the British were defeated and the founding fathers of America drafted the “Declaration of Independence”.
+The revolutionary war cost the lives of millions of Americans and British citizens and was said to have set brother against brother and father against son.
+In the end, the British were defeated and the founding fathers of America drafted the “Declaration of Independence.”

-During the revolution war of rebellion against the British Crown, Americans found it useful for every citizen to bear arms.
-This was because the war was literally fought at “their front doors”.
+During the revolution war of rebellion against the British Crown, Americans found it critical for every citizen to bear arms.
+This was because the war was literally fought at “their front doors.”
 Americans had to stay on the guard and defend themselves against ambushes and deadly attacks: attacks which were sometimes carried out on civilian towns.

-America is a country, inspite of a legacy of productivity, spirituality and peace, has been at war almost continuously.
+America is a country which, inspite of a legacy of productivity, spirituality and peace, has been at war almost continuously.

-But while it was justifiable for European settlers to bear arms for the purpose of self defense during the molding of America, I don’t think it is very recommendable today for many “mentally unhealthy” and sometimes “psychopathic” Americans.
+But while it was justifiable for European settlers to bear arms for the purpose of self defense during the molding of America, I don’t think it is a healthy recommendation today for many “mentally unhealthy” and sometimes “psychopathic” Americans.